 No matter where you live, visiting the zoo is one of the best summer activities out there.
 That's true for the Indianapolis Zoo, too.
-Plus, throughout the summer, this zoo offers a summer concert series: Zoopalooza and Animals and All That Jazz.
+Plus, throughout the summer, this zoo offers a concert series: Zoopalooza (July 19-24, 2020).
 The evenings feature a special food menu, a full bar, and extended hours for viewing the animals and riding the rides.

 Iowa: Go bridge hunting.

 True, bridges are stationary—but that doesn't mean they don't make for a good scavenger hunt, especially in Madison County, the "Covered Bridge Capital of Iowa."
 The Welcome Center in Winterset can provide you with a map to guide you to each of the six covered bridges in the county, three of which can only be reached by driving down a dirt road.
 You're sure to capture at least one photo that would make for the perfect whimsical Instagram post, especially if you stick around for the mid-October Covered Bridge Festival.